RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 ## The information

-Once the proposals are voted on, we will start to inform the submitteesi within a week.
+Once the proposals are voted on, we will start to inform the proposers within a week.
 If you do not hear from us please check you spam folder first.

 It is also possible that you talk would have been accepted but we could not fit it in yet.